-Dangerous Lee, real name Leigh (sometimes spelled “Lei”, pronounced ley) Langston, is a writer, author, and Digital Marketing Specialist.
+Dangerous Lee, real name Leigh (sometimes spelled “Lei”, pronounced ley) Langston, is a writer, author, Digital Marketing Consultant, and founder of BlackGirlsAllowed.net.

 How The Story of Dangerous Lee Began: